-If you are convinced let’s see how to install Ubuntu Linux on Chromebook.
+If you are convinced, let’s see how to install Ubuntu Linux on a Chromebook.

 Part 1: Enable developer mode

-The first part of this tutorial shows you to refresh your Chromebook in developer mode.
+The first part of this tutorial shows you how to refresh your Chromebook in developer mode.

-On your Chromebook, Hold down the Esc+Refresh key (there should be a dedicated refresh key in your Chromebook, just look for the symbol).
-While you have Esc and Refresh key pressed, press the power button.
+On your Chromebook, Hold down the Esc+Refresh keys (there should be a dedicated refresh key in your Chromebook, just look for the symbol).
+While you have the Esc and Refresh keys pressed, press the power button.
 This will reboot your Chromebook into “recovery mode”.

 Chrome OS is missing or damaged.

 Please insert a recovery USB stick or SD card.

 Don’t worry.
 It’s not really an error and your Chromebook is safe.
 At this stage, if you press Ctrl+D, you’ll be taken to OS verification page.
 If you press Esc or the power button, you’ll reboot to normal Chrome OS.